fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

     location

-Considerations for different audiences and advanced techniques will be covered in detail in *Chapter 8*, *Telling a Data Story with Dashboards*.
+Considerations for different audiences and advanced techniques will be covered in detail in *Lab 8*, *Telling a Data Story with Dashboards*.

 The dashboard interface